D - The Guru Granth Sahib Dictionary | Glossary

 meditated (on/upon), contemplated, reflected.

-Grammar: verb, past tense; third person, masculine, singular.
+Grammar : verb, past tense; third person, masculine, singular.

-Etymology: Old Panjabi - dhiāuṇā; Sindhi - dhayāiṇu (to contemplate/ponder); Sanskrit - dhyāyati (ध्यायति - notices, thinks/reflects, ponders/contemplates, remembers, meditates).
+Etymology : Old Panjabi - dhiāuṇā; Sindhi - dhayāiṇu (to contemplate/ponder); Sanskrit - dhyāyati (ध्यायति - notices, thinks/reflects, ponders/contemplates, remembers, meditates).

-Grammar: noun, accusative case; masculine, singular.
+Grammar : noun, accusative case; masculine, plural.

-Etymology: Old Panjabi/Apabhransh - dhiān; Sanskrit - dhyānam (ध्यानम् - reflection, pondering, contemplation).
+Etymology : Old Panjabi/Apabhransh - dhiān; Sanskrit - dhyānam (ध्यानम् - reflection, pondering, contemplation).

 dhotī